 As of July 2021, people 21 and older are allowed to carry up to an ounce of marijuana and grow up to four cannabis plants at home.
 It is still a crime to possess more than one ounce of marijuana in the state.
 Dispensary sales are scheduled to be legalized in 2024.

 I am attorney Abraham Del Rio III, and I can help you navigate the confusing legal landscape if you have been charged with a marijuana crime.
-Anyone in the Richmond area facing marijuana charges of any kind is urged to contact Del Rio Law, PLLC.
+Anyone in the Cleveland area facing marijuana charges of any kind is urged to contact Del Rio Law, PLLC.